MileHacker Logo

 Language & Postal

 Wi-Fi widely available in hotels, many restaurants, cafes, and some public plazas (often free).
-Mobile data with a local SIM card generally reliable within the city.
+Mobile data with a local SIM card for the most part reliable within the city.
 Correos de México (Mexican Postal Service) post offices.
 Services slow for international mail.
-International courier services like DHL, FedEx, and UPS available to be faster shipping.
+International courier services like DHL, FedEx, and UPS available for faster shipping.

 Language Learning